Racine station (CTA Green Line): Closure of the station

 When the Green Line closed on January 9, 1994, for a two-year renovation, Racine closed along with the other Green Line stations.
 Racine did not reopen with the rest of the Green Line on May 12, 1996.
 The CTA decided to close Racine and five other stations permanently in 1994, when they began the Green Line project.
 The station closings were controversial in certain communities, and a group of over 20 community leaders known as the Green Line Coalition protested outside Mayor Richard M. Daley's office.
 They claimed that the CTA had reneged on its promise to reopen the stations and that the closures would affect economic development in poorer communities.
 Illinois State Senator Rickey Hendon also referred to the closings as racist and "a slap in the face" because the closed stations were in African-American communities.
 After they closed the station, the CTA chose not to demolish due to its status as a historic station per a memorandum of agreement between the CTA and the Illinois Historic Preservation Agency.
 As a result, employees at the adjacent Racine Shops train yard used the platforms to board and exit trains until the platform floors were removed in late 2016 to early 2017.

-Possible reopening
+Reopening of the station

-As of December 2022, the CTA considered reopening the station after advocates in Englewood petitioned to get the station reopened.
-A referendum about reopening the station was placed on ballots in the 16th Ward for the first round of the 2023 Chicago elections.
-Over 93% of voters supported reopening the station in the ensuing vote on February 28, 2023.
+As of December 2022, the CTA considered reopening Racine after advocates in Englewood petitioned for its reopening.
+A referendum about reopening Racine was placed on ballots in the 16th Ward for the first round of the 2023 Chicago elections, with over 93% of voters supporting reopening in the ensuing vote on February 28, 2023.
+On December 16, 2025, Illinois Senate Bill 2111, the Northern Illinois Transit Authority Act, was passed into law, which authorized the reconstruction and reintroduction into revenue service of Racine by January 1, 2029.